Supahands/llm-comparison-backend/README.md

     1. FP16 format
     2. Quantization (Q4_K_M, Q5_K_M etc)

+<h2 id="disclaimer">⚠️ Disclaimer</h2>

+<p align="center">Currently, we do not support Anthropic models (Claude) on the official site due to API costs.
+We are actively seeking sponsors to help integrate these models.
+If you have suggestions for implementing Anthropic models or would like to contribute, please <a href="https://github.com/Supahands/llm-comparison-backend/issues/new">open an issue</a>!</p>

+<p align="center">We welcome any creative solutions or partnerships that could help bring Anthropic model support to this comparison platform.</p>

 ### Conversion Process
 - Uses [llama.cpp](https://github.com/ggerganov/llama.cpp) for GGUF conversion
 - Two-step process: